apache/openwhisk/docs/actions-swift.md

 ```
 In this example the Swift action consumes a dictionary and produces a dictionary.

-For the return result, not only support `dictionary`, but also support `array`
+An action supports not only a JSON object but also a JSON array as a return value.

-So a very simple `hello array` function woule be:
+It would be a simple example that uses an array as a return value:

 ```swift
 func main(args: Any) -> Any {